arkarsg/digitalgarden/content/Notes/CS3241/Notes/Rasterization.md

 >[!caution]
 >Even though the fragment can be assigned by the rasterizer, the color may still change with texture mapping.

+- Texture access using interpolated texture coordinates (access texture map using texture coordinates)
+- Texture application — combine fragment color of the primitive and texture color
 ---

 # Per-fragment operations